smart-edge-open/ido-specs/doc/building-blocks/emco/openness-emco.md

    weight: 1
    resource: {"key":"vcac-zone", "value":"yes"}
 ```
-After deployment with SmartCity application instantiation, the expected result is: edge application will be deployed on the edge cluster which contains VACA-A accelerator.
+After SmartCity application instantiation, the expected result is: edge application will be only deployed on the edge cluster which contains VACA-A accelerator.